 Total housing expenses

-For example, if your home value is $200,000 then you need to set aside between 2,000 to $10,000 per year, or $167 to $833 dollars per month.
+For example, if your home value is $200,000 then you need to set aside between $2,000 and $10,000 per year, or $167 to $833 per month.
 The lower number applies if your home is newer and you live where the conditions are agreeable.
 Increase the percentage by one to two percent if your home is more than 10 years old.
 Increase the percentage again if you live where there are adverse conditions that may create additional expenses.
-Adverse conditions might include severe winters, a potential for flooding or fallen trees, insect infestation, or other conditions depending on where you live.
+Adverse conditions might include severe winters, a potential for flooding or fallen trees, insect infestation or other conditions depending on where you live.

 If you are thinking about buying your first home, pay close attention to these numbers.

 Average car ownership in the U.S. costs around $8,000 per year.
-You can lower the cost of vehicle ownership by buying an economy model, never buying a brand new car, buying a used car that is at least two years old, and keeping the car for at least six years (preferably longer, eight years or more).
+You can lower the cost of vehicle ownership by buying an economy model, never buying a brand new car, buying a used car that is at least two years old and keeping the car for at least six years (preferably longer, eight years or more).
 It is usually less expensive to maintain an old car than it is to buy a newer car.
-My 2007 (paid for) vehicle costs me about $2800 a year to operate.
+My used (and paid for) vehicle costs me about $2800 a year to operate.
 I don’t plan to trade it in any time soon.
 It runs great and I keep up on maintenance.

 Some families reduce transportation costs by only owning one car.
 When they need a second or larger vehicle for a special need, they simply rent one.
 There are also less expensive transportation vehicles to consider, such as a motorized scooter.